shinzui/react-semantic-ui-kit/README.md

  - I needed a comprehensive UI component library to use on my side projects.
  - I am unsatisfied with [Bootstrap](http://getbootstrap.com/) (including boostrap 4 alpha) and [Foundation for sites](http://foundation.zurb.com/).
+ - I wanted to learn how to use Semantic UI.

 ## Goals